One of the First

 Inland Bearded Dragons are native to central Australia.
 They live in arid woodlands and deserts and spend most of their time in bushes and trees or basking out on rocks.
 When it is too hot, Bearded Dragons will dig underground to escape the heat and aestivate (go into summer dormancy). when it’s too cold they will brumate (go into winter dormancy).
 The majority of their habitat is dry desert filled with large rocky outcroppings, and very little lush vegetation.
 During and after the rainy season, vegetation does grow, but it is short lived.

 Housing must be sealed and escape proof.
 Hatchling bearded dragons can be housed in 20L Zilla Critter Cage but adult bearded dragons require a minimum of a 40BR Zilla Critter Cage.
 Check out similar sizes of Zilla Front Opening Terrariums for an easy access habitat option.
 Make sure not to put hatchlings into large enclosures as they will have difficulty catching their food which may lead to a stressed pet.
 Hatchling and adult bearded dragons will thrive on a substrate of Zilla Cage Carpet or Zilla Desert Blend.
 Avoid using substrates made from reptile bark which will result in an environment that it too humid.
-Provide a small dish of clean water but also soak your Bearded Dragon in lukewarm water once a week for about 20 minutes.
+Provide a small Zilla Terrarium Dish of clean water but also soak your Bearded Dragon in lukewarm water once a week for about 20 minutes.
 Ensure ample basking and hiding opportunities with artificial foliage, rocks, logs, or naturalistic décor items like the Zilla Herp Hotel or Zilla Rock Dens.

 Temperature and Lighting